ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Preliminaries

 More efficient inference can be achieved with prompt tuning~\cite{coop,cocoop,maple,upt}, which leverages a set of learnable parameters $\{{\bf c}^t_m\}_{m=1}^M$ as context features.
 These are prepended to each class name embedding $Emb_t(t_y)$ as text prompts, to produce the weight vectors ${\bf w}_y=\Phi_{text}(\{{\bf c}^t_1,\dots{\bf c}^t_M, Emb_t(t_y)\})$.
 Note that each ${\bf c}^t_i$ has the same dimension as the word embedding.
 Given a training dataset $\mathcal{D}=\{({\bf x}_i, y_i)\}_{i=1}^N$, context features can be end-to-end optimized with the cross-entropy loss

 for the classifier of (\ref{eq:classifier}), where $\mathbbm{1}(\cdot)$ is the indicator function, and $\mathbf{C}^t$ the matrix of context features.
 Similarly, learnable prompts $\mathbf{c}^v_i$ can be inserted into the image branch, i.e. ${\bf v}=\Phi_{vis}(\{\mathbf{c}^v_1, \ldots, \mathbf{c}^v_M, Emb_v({\bf x})\})$, for better visual adaptation~\cite{vpt,upt,maple}.
-To prevent compromising the generalization of the CLIP embeddings, the parameters of the two encoders (i.e., $\Phi_{text},\Phi_{vis}$) are frozen in the few-shot setting.
+To prevent compromising the generalization of the FM embeddings, the parameters of the two encoders (i.e., $\Phi_{text},\Phi_{vis}$) are frozen in the few-shot setting.
 In this paper, we consider two prompt tuning variants, CoOp~\cite{coop} and MaPLe~\cite{maple}, the former using learnable prompts in the text branch, and the latter on both branches.

-\paragraph{Class Taxonomy.} A class taxonomy ${\cal Y}^{tax}$ organizes classes into a graph where classes of similar semantics are recursively assembled into superclasses, at each graph node (e.g. ``dog" is a superclass of ``Chihuahua" and ``Corgi").
+\paragraph{Class Taxonomy.} A class taxonomy ${\cal Y}^{tax}$ organizes classes into a tree where classes of similar semantics are recursively assembled into superclasses, at each graph node (e.g. ``dog" is a superclass of ``Chihuahua" and ``Corgi").
 For a tree hierarchy, $\mathcal{T}$, each node $n\in\mathcal{N}$ has a single parent and multiple child nodes $Chd(n)$, where $\mathcal{N}$ is the set of tree nodes.
 Given a set of classes $\{t_y\}_{y=1}^C$, a tree hierarchy $\mathcal{T}$ can be built by treating $\{t_y\}_{y=1}^C$ as leaf nodes (where $Chd(t_y)=\emptyset$), i.e., $Leaf(\mathcal{T})=\{t_y\}_{y=1}^C$, and recursively grouping classes in a bottom-up manner until a single root node is created, according to the similarity relationships defined by the taxonomy ${\cal Y}^{tax}$.
-For example, ImageNet~\cite{imagenet} classes can be organized into a tree with 1,000 leaf nodes using the WordNet~\cite{WordNet} taxonomy.
+For example, ImageNet~\cite{imagenet} classes are organized into a tree of 1,000 leaf nodes derived from the WordNet~\cite{WordNet} taxonomy.
 Nodes that are not at the leaves are denoted as internal nodes $\mathcal{N}^{int}=\mathcal{N}\setminus Leaf(\mathcal{T})$.